eswardhinak/AnomalyDetection/README.md

 Things To Do:
 I will be figuring out how to normalize points so that I can use data.gov data to see the algorithms performance.
 I will need to normalize because different dimensions values can range but their effect on the anomaly should be the same.

+-- Need to make the center of the clusters the actual centers.
+Right now they are the first points that are the center.